modelscope/data-juicer/docs/PartitionAndCheckpoint.md

 `None`/omitted metadata means unknown, not empty.
 Existing recipes therefore retain ordered probing until their operators declare a complete contract.

-An explicit `memory` or `num_gpus` always wins and is not overwritten by the measurement.
+An explicit `memory` or `num_gpus` wins over the measurement, except that a `num_gpus` below the measured memory fraction is raised to it with a warning:
+Ray packs actors by `num_gpus` alone, so a smaller request would let it place more actors on a device than its memory allows.
 Preflight currently supports ordinary Mapper/Filter operators that fit on one GPU.
 GPU `Pipeline` operators, a `Pipeline` before a pending target, and multi-GPU operators require explicit resources.
 Empty input, probe errors, OOM, and an invalid zero peak fail before formal partition workers start.